 Some are so-so.
 Some are just really, really bad.
 And others?
 Pretty okay.

 Mine?
 I’m not a designer.
-But let’s take a peak at what I did for a recent client.
-We’ll call this a simple case study on creating meaning with very limited data.
+But let’s take a peek at what I did for a recent client.
+We’ll call this a simple case study on creating meaning with limited data.
 So let’s get started.

 We’re Keeping It Super Simple